SuzanneWood/knausj_talon/README.md

 # knausj_talon

+_Fork of [knausj_talon](https://github.com/knausj85/knausj_talon) - adding alternative formulations of commands, e.g. for better microphone response or for a more memorable phrase_

 Talon configs for Mac, Windows, and Linux.
 Very much in progress.
 This is also intended to work with both Dragon Naturally Speaking and wav2letter.

 Notes: